bihor/fp_newsletter/Documentation/KnownProblems/Index.rst

 The mode dmUnsubscribeMode=1 works only if unsubscribeUid is set.

+Since version 5.x there is not only one plugin name (pi1).
+In some cases therefore you need to change the template and add or delete the pi-parameter at a f:link.external.

 A
 `bug tracker <https://github.com/bihor/fp_newsletter/issues>`_
 is available for this project at GitHub.